kouscat/kouscat/README.md

 ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦
 # STUFFS U NEED TO KNOW ABT ME IN PONY TOWN!

+First things first . . .

+**DO NOT** copy my pony town outfits ! welll... inspo is allowed but not heavy inspo 3:

 **🌙 ➜ offtab ! (pls whisper 2 int me when this is my status)**

 **⛔ ➜ doing smth else~**